intel/llvm/sycl/doc/extensions/C-CXX-StandardLibrary/C-CXX-StandardLibrary.rst

    clang++ -fsycl -c main.cpp -o main.obj
    clang++ -fsycl main.obj %SYCL_INSTALL%/lib/libsycl-msvc.o -o a.exe

+NOTE: `assert` macro no longer requires to link a device library object file.
+Other functions still require corresponding device libraries to be linked.

 List of supported functions from C standard library:
   - assert macro          (from <assert.h> or <cassert>)
   - logf, log             (from <math.h> or <cmath>)